 The original score by Joseph Shirley is pretty much exactly what you’d expect, being the usual generic and sometimes even overbearing strings score composed for the majority of horror flicks.
 From the opening scene to the end of the film’s credits, every track is very forgettable and is barley distinct from each other.
 So much so that it seems that the soundtrack is barley even findable online, as it actually took me quite a while to locate the score afterwards.

 Another poorly-executed aspect of the film is its many misdirections as already mentioned, as despite hinting at numerous different paranormal events throughout its runtime, ‘The Open House’ is actually a mostly grounded modern horror.
 As whilst the film constantly alludes to supernatural occurrences, the film then always undermines itself by completely ignoring them.
 This also isn’t just limited to the paranormal aspects however, as the film also introduces a variety of loose-ends which the film never ties-up, and whilst some could see this as setting-up a layer of mystery, I personally feel its just lazy writing and bad red-herrings.
 This is most notable when it comes to the character of: ‘Martha’ portrayed by Patricia Bethune, who repeatedly refers to her dead husband throughout the film and always acts very unusual.
 Yet nothing ever comes of his, and by the end of the narrative, her character is almost completely forgotten about.

 In conclusion, ‘The Open House’ is a truly dismal Netflix Original, with some weak performances, a forgettable original score, atrocious writing and an enormous amount of clichés.
 Aside from the occasional piece of decent cinematography, ‘The Open House’ simply feels like a ‘nothing’ experience, as for me, these kinds of low-effort and low-budget horrors are only dragging the genre down further than it already has been in recent years.
-Overall, a definite 2/10.
+Final Rating: 2/10.